We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Aim to drink eight 8-ounce glasses of water every day.
-Depending on your body weight and activity levels, you may need to drink more than this.
-Ask your doctor what amount is appropriate for you.
+You may need to drink more than this, depending on your body weight and activity levels.
+Ask your healthcare professional what amount is appropriate for you.

 Visit a doctor

-If your ashy skin is uncomfortable, itchy, red, or looks infected, consider visiting your doctor.
+Consider visiting your skin care professional if your ashy skin is uncomfortable, itchy, red, or looks infected.
 They can help you determine if there’s an underlying medical cause or skin condition.

-After you receive a diagnosis, your doctor can prescribe medicated topicals or other treatments to help return your skin to a healthy, moisturized state.
+After you receive a diagnosis, your skin care professional can prescribe medicated topicals or other treatments to help return your skin to a healthy, moisturized state.

-If you’ve already begun treating your dry, ashy skin, you may be wondering how to prevent ashy skin from coming back.
-Consider including these skin care tips into your daily routine:
+If you’ve already begun treating your dry, ashy skin, you may be wondering how to prevent it from coming back.
+Consider including these skin care tips in your daily routine:

 - Moisturize daily, especially before bed and after bathing.
 This can help ensure that you maintain soft, moisturized skin.